opf/openproject/docs/system-admin-guide/integrations/README.md

 description: Integration to OpenProject.
 keywords: projects, integration, Jira
 ---
-# Integrations and Community plugins
+# Integrations and community plugins

 There are various integrations and Community plugins out there.
 Please [contact us](https://www.openproject.org/contact/) if you want to have your plugin to be added to this list.